prakharjadaun/Placement-Resources/Company Experiences/Zs Associates/On Campus process 2023.md

     <li>SQL Queries should be solved in the least complex way.</li>
     <li>Make sure you know your projects in and out - all the technologies, use cases, the code should be clear enough to explain if asked.</li>
     <li>Be Confident - will sound very obvious but interviewers notice each little detail and take it into account.
 Be very communicative and clear in your thoughts.</li>
+    <li>Don't lie in your resume or in the interview since it can go against you as well.</li>
 </ul>